 Students often look to instructors for support beyond the course, such as career/field advice, research opportunities, personal and/or academic difficulties.
 As a mentor, you can assist students in navigating campus policies, resources, and opportunities.
 Encourage students to utilize the many resources available to them on campus.

-Teaching Excellence & Student Success
+Center for Teaching and Learning & Student Success

 Another key component to approaching and implementing your course is student success—understanding our students today, the leading indicators of their success, and the resources on our campus designed to support students.
 Student Success offers a Success@UMass Development Series designed to discuss and consider these aspects of student success as well as offer resources and training on promoting academic skill development and leveraging technologies to promote student success.